 Approaching 80 hour

-The fellow must notify a faculty member if the he or she is approaching the 80 hour limit.
+The fellow must notify a faculty member if he or she is approaching the 80 hour limit.

 Return to hospital documentation

 Fellow s returning to the hospital from home call must count their time spent in the hospital towards the 80-hour maximum weekly hour limit.
 Fellow s are permitted to return to the hospital while on home call to care for new or established patients.
 Each episode of this type of care, while it must be included in the 80-hour weekly maximum, will not initiate a new “off-duty period.”